AgoraIO/RTM/Agora-RTM-Tutorial-iOS-Objective-C/README.md

 ```

 Next, download the **Agora RTM SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
 Unzip the downloaded SDK package and copy the "libs/AgoraRtmKit.framework" file to the project folder's sub path "Agora-Rtm-Tutorial/AgoraRtmKit.framework".
+> For version 1.4.4 or newer，please use libs/AgoraRtmKit.all.framework/for_iphone/AgoraRtmKit.framework for physical device， and libs/AgoraRtmKit.all.framework/for_simulator/AgoraRtmKit.framework for iOS simulator

 Finally, Open Agora-RTM-Tutorial.xcodeproj, connect your iPhone／iPad device, setup your development signing and run.